cwesson/funge-plus-plus/README.md

 specification.
 This mode can be enabled with `-fthreads=native`.
 2. The dimensionality (up to 3D) is determined automatically based on the file contents.
 This can be overriden with the `-std` argument.
 3. BeQunge formatted files can be loaded as `.beq` files.
-This automatically loads the `NFUN` fingerprint.
+This implies `-lNFUN`.
+4. C-style strings can be enabled with `-fstrings=c`.
+In this mode, backslashes in strings are not pused to the stack, instead, it and the following character are interpretted as an escape sequence.
+This happens in one tick.
+In addition to special characters, this allows quotes and ANSI escape codes in strings.

 ## Errata
 1. The Funge-98 specification is inconsistent about the delta of the `h` and `l`  instructions.
 Funge++ uses the